 Harvard continues to place the highest priority on the health, safety and wellbeing of its faculty, staff and students, as well as the wider community.
-Because of this, most Harvard students are no longer in residence and we have moved many academic programs online.
+Because of this, many Harvard students will not be in residence this fall and nearly all courses will be taught remotely.

-On the home front, many are grappling with the personal effects of the pandemic on their own health and the health of their loved ones, the effects of sustained social distancing and isolation, state-wide school closures, travel bans and the closure or curtailment of non-essential businesses and services.
+On the home front, many are grappling with the personal effects of the pandemic, including sustained social distancing and isolation, unemployment, fully or partly home-based schooling for children, travel restrictions and the interruption of many businesses and public services.

 These workplace policies were created to provide guidance and advice about how to sustain productive work given these highly disruptive changes.
 Not every question has been answered, nor every situation anticipated.
 Please apply them with equal measures of common sense and compassion, consulting with managers, leaders and local HR as needed.

 Summary of Key Actions Take Now

 - Follow public health and government advice about staying safer at home, and continue basic preventive measures.
 Plan to work remotely if your job duties permit, at least through the end of 2020.

 - Understand and meet these requirements for returning to work on campus this fall, which entail mandatory training, new procedures for baseline and repeat COVID-19 testing at Harvard (effective 8/16/20), daily self-attestation using Crimson Clear, and wearing a face covering or mask (the type will depend on the setting).
 Some of these requirements must be met before or immediately after returning to on-campus work, so be sure to allow some lead time.

 - Know the signs of COVID-19, as compared to other illnesses.
 Please report a presumptive or confirmed COVID-19 diagnosis to HUHS by email at firstname.lastname@example.org or by using Crimson Clear, even if you do not get your care from HUGHP.
 If you are ill, do not come to work on campus.